Settling into these days of “sheltering in place“ we are gaining perspective about what is important.

 Sheltering in place is the blessing that I have prayed, and wished, for the planet.
 It is coming with very significant costs to lives that will affect all of us, perhaps our own life.
 As all of this unfolds, we have a choice.
 Let’s choose to make love with every day, every relationship, so that the rainbow colors of life resonate out from our hearts and hands, gently shifting the paradigms we believe, the lenses and frameworks we look through, and the grounds upon which we stand, together.

-And here is a poem that I am now reading each morning.
-It was included in a sermon by Sandra Boston over a year ago and shared with me by my friend Ian after I’d shared Kristin Flyntz’ poem (which I’ve named Containment 2020):
+And here is a poem that I have been reading each morning.
+It was included in a sermon by Sandra Boston over a year ago and shared with me by my friend Ian after I’d shared with him Kristin Flyntz’ poem (which I’ve named Containment 2020):

 I will not die an unlived life